EricZ0963/Reference/linuxCommands.md

-## Helpful commands for beginning working with linux
+# Helpful commands for beginning working with linux

+## SSH

 ### ls